Importance of Control Curves in PICVs

 FlowCon PICV Solutions

-The FlowCon range of PICVs includes FlowCon UniQ®, FlowCon Green and FlowCon SM, which cover sizes from DN15-250.
+The FlowCon range of PICVs includes FlowCon Essentia, FlowCon Green, FlowCon GreEQ and FlowCon SM, which cover sizes from DN15-250.
 Key characteristics for all the FlowCon PICVs are a wide range of max. flow settings, external flow adjust-ability, 100% authority, automatic balancing and pressure independency.
 Furthermore, an important detail involving the entire range is the fact that actuator and valve are developed as a pair and not as two individual components, allowing focus purely on the flow output of the PICV (combination of actuator and valve).
 This results in best curves and accuracies seen in the market.

 Pressure Independency